Florabel Muir: Career

 Muir was born in the mining town of Rock Springs, Wyoming.
 She attended the University of Washington in Seattle, where she worked as the assistant editor of a student paper.
+She also studied at the University of Nebraska and University of Wyoming.

 After graduation, she briefly worked as a teacher before quitting to pursue a career as a newspaper reporter.
 She began her professional newspaper career at The Salt Lake Herald after convincing the city editor to break with tradition and hire their first female reporter.
 Eventually, she moved to The Salt Lake Tribune where she was, again, their first female reporter.
+She worked the night shift covering the police beat.
 After brief stints at other papers, she went to work for the New York Daily News as a police reporter in 1927.

 In 1934, she attempted to quit her newspaper career and become a fiction writer.
 However, she received and accepted an offer from the New York Post.
+As a crime reporter, During her years on the crime beat, "she covered the Ruth Snyder murder case and delivered a first-hand account of the murder of gangster Jack (Legs) Diamond" who was gunned down across the street from where she was walking.

 Later, she and her husband left for Hollywood after receiving an offer to write screenplays at Fox.
 She is credited with one screenplay, Fighting Youth (1935), produced by Universal Studios.

 She went back to the Daily News as their Los Angeles correspondent when her former editor was having trouble covering a story in Hollywood.
 While still writing for the Daily News, she also contributed stories to the Saturday Evening Post, The Los Angeles Mirror, and began writing a column, Just for Variety, for Daily Variety.
 She also hosted programs on radio and television (KFI).